iRed4321/chat_sieve/README.md

 # Chat Sieve

-Chat Sieve is a simple app that allows you to filter messages from your chat apps.
+Chat Sieve is a simple android app that allows you to summarize messages from your chat apps.
 It is currently in development and may not work as expected.

 ## Supported Apps